 To know which the most suitable oil for your car is the answer is quite simple: just go to the owner’s manual and there the manufacturer will have reflected which type of car oil is the most suitable for each model.
 Now, there are many types of oils and we will explain what their differences are.

-At the other end of the quadrilateral we have synthetic oils.
-This type of lubricants take as a starting point mineral oils and through successive treatments in the laboratory are modified to meet certain specific characteristics.
+At the other end of the quadrilateral, we have synthetic oils.
+This type of lubricant takes as starting point mineral oil and through successive treatments in the laboratory are modified to meet certain specific characteristics.

 Synthetic oils are of higher quality than mineral oils so they are also more expensive, but in return we will have a more stable oil with a longer life, being also more resistant to temperature changes without losing their properties and improve both reliability and performance levels over time.

-With this type of oils, a medium point is sought both in lubricant performance as well as in price, reliability and useful life.
+With this type of oil, a medium point is sought both in lubricant performance as well as in price, reliability, and useful life.

 Apart from the origin of the oil the other key fact when choosing the right product is the viscosity.
 Regulated by the SAE (Society of Automotive Engineers) standard, this SAE J 300 scale associates the viscosity of the oil with the operating temperature.

-Within the viscosity we must also stop at a difference that marks two different types.
-On the one hand we have the monograde oils, with a single viscosity at any temperature, and on the other hand the multigrade, which have a viscosity in cold and another in hot.
+Within the viscosity, we must also stop at a difference that marks two different types.
+On the one hand, we have the monograde oils, with a single viscosity at any temperature, and on the other hand the multigrade, which has a viscosity in cold and another in hot.